GamePlayer-8/awesome-stars/README.md

 ## JavaScript

+- [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
+It is based on the core principles of Processin
+- [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.
+- [typicode/husky](https://github.com/typicode/husky) - Git hooks made easy 🐶 woof!
 - [NyarchLinux/NyarchLinux](https://github.com/NyarchLinux/NyarchLinux) - Nyarch Linux is a Linux distribution made for weebs, based on ArchLinux and EzArcher.
 - [nttgin/BGPalerter](https://github.com/nttgin/BGPalerter) - BGP and RPKI monitoring tool.
 Pre-configured for real-time detection of visibility loss, RPKI invalid announcements, hijacks, ROA misconfiguration, and more.
 - [jayofelony/pwnagotchi](https://github.com/jayofelony/pwnagotchi) - (⌐■_■) - Raspberry Pi instrumenting Bettercap for Wi-Fi pwning.